 Ingredients For Smoked Pork Butt Recipe

-Pork butt: A cut of meat from the upper shoulder of the pig, known for its rich flavor and tenderness when cooked slowly.
+Pork butt: This is the main cut of meat, known for its rich flavor and tenderness when smoked slowly.

-Brown sugar: Adds sweetness and helps to create a caramelized crust on the pork.
+Brown sugar: Adds a touch of sweetness and helps create a nice crust on the meat.

-Garlic powder: Offers a concentrated garlic flavor without the moisture of fresh garlic.
+Garlic powder: Provides a savory, garlicky flavor without the texture of fresh garlic.

 Technique Tip for Perfecting This Dish